October 18-19, 2018 in Toronto and Kingston

 Who should attend?
 IBCLCs, Nurses (Hospital, Community & Public Health), Midwives, Physicians, Dieticians, Registered Early Childhood Educators, Breastfeeding Counsellors, Doulas, Pre-natal Educators

-Space is limited: register early to take advantage of Early Bird Pricing for $160 (increases to $185 on September 15th).
-Save even more if you register as a group of 5 or more.
+Space is limited: $185.
+Note: save if you register as a group of 5 or more.

 REGISTRATION NOW OPEN at https://www.lllc.ca/hp-seminar-registration-2018